katma889/CRW-assembly-pipeline/README.md

 ```

 ### 1.2 Blastn hits
-Following the Blobtools manual we blasted our assembly against "nt" database
+Following the Blobtools manual we blasted our assembly against `nt` database

-Script for blastn
+`Script for blastn`

 ```
 #!/bin/bash -e